go-gitea/gitea/docs/content/doc/administration/hardening.en-us.md

 That will ensure that:

-- Manually registered users can access your Gitea server and clone its repos (via HTTPS or SSH), and
+- Manually registered users can access your Gitea server and clone its repositories (via HTTPS or SSH), and
 - Anonymous users cannot access your Gitea server, and
 - Anonymous users cannot clone your repos (even the public ones) as they lack Gitea accounts, and
 - Your CI/CD server can clone your repos (via HTTPS), as it has an OAuth2 application token.